Murder conviction without a body: 2000s

 In 2000, prosecutors in Orange County secured New York State's first-ever bodyless murder conviction.
-Gregory Chrysler and Lawrence Weygant were found guilty of beating coworker Dominick Pendino to death with a baseball bat and disposing of his body.
-They mistakenly believed Pendino had given police the tip that had led to their arrest on drug-dealing charges.
-They relied on eyewitness testimony from a former girlfriend and police informant, as well as forensic evidence showing that enough of Pendino's blood stained a car seat for him to have died without immediate medical attention.
+Gregory Chrysler and Lawrence Weygant were found guilty of beating coworker Dominick Pendino to death with a baseball bat and disposing of his body, as they mistakenly believed he had given police the tip that had led to their arrest on drug-dealing charges.
+The prosecution relied on eyewitness testimony from a former girlfriend and police informant, as well as forensic evidence showing that enough of Pendino's blood stained a car seat for him to have died without immediate medical attention.
 Neither the body nor the bat have been recovered: Chrysler and Weygant are still in prison and refuse to say where the remains are, despite pleas from Pendino's family.
 Also in 2000, Gabriel Gómez was found guilty in Los Angeles County, California, United States, of murdering his half-sister Sandra Rosas, the wife of musician Cesar Rosas.
 Gómez was convicted without Sandra's body having been found, on the basis of her suspicious disappearance and her blood being found in his vehicle.
 After his conviction, Gómez led police to her remains.

 In June 2001, Essex teenager Danielle Jones disappeared.
 Despite her body never being found, circumstantial evidence was provided by forensic analysis of text messages sent by her uncle Stuart Campbell, who was convicted of her murder 18 months later.
 Police determined that Campbell had sent messages from Jones's phone to his own after she disappeared, to make it appear that she was still alive, and noted that the spelling of several words changed after she was reported missing.
 Their suspicions were supported by records showing that Campbell's and Jones's phones were close to each other when the messages were sent.
 In October 2001, in Neuburg an der Donau, Germany, Rudolf Rupp vanished.
 He drank excessively, and was not well-liked.
 His wife, their two daughters and the elder daughter's fiancé all gave police confessions and they were convicted of manslaughter, or being an accomplice to manslaughter.
 There was no physical evidence of a crime.
 In 2009, Rupp's car—and his body—were found in the Danube, seemingly having got there after a collision.
 A retrial was held in 2010.
 All the original convictions were quashed on the grounds of insufficient evidence.